ruby-cube/rue/packages/signals/README.md

 <p align="right"><a href="#table-of-contents">[toc]</a></p>

 ## Reactive Props and Template Refs
 Replacing reactive component props and template refs with signals is not recommended.
-In fact, it may be helpful to have distinct conventions for handling reactive state vs props and templates refs, since props and template refs should be not be mutated.
+In fact, it may be helpful to have distinct conventions for handling reactive state vs props and template refs since props and template refs should be not be mutated.

-Note that Vue 3.3 eliminates the need to translate destructured reactive props into refs with a [compile-time transform](https://vuejs.org/guide/extras/reactivity-transform.html#reactive-props-destructure) in <script setup>.
+Note that Vue 3.3 eliminates the need to translate destructured reactive props into refs with a [compile-time transform](https://vuejs.org/guide/extras/reactivity-transform.html#reactive-props-destructure) in `<script setup>`.

-An alternative to destructuring reactive props for reducing the verbosity of prop access (e.g. `props.foo`), is to name the props parameter with a shorter convention such as `v`.
+An alternative to destructuring reactive props to reduce the verbosity of prop access (e.g. `props.foo`) is to name the props parameter with a shorter convention such as `v`.

 ```tsx
 export default defineComponent({